diya-sdk/diya-sdk/docs/IEQ.md

 ## IEQ API

-The IEQ API allows to request data or subscribe to data from the IEQ service available on diya-node server instances.
+The Indoor Environment Quality (IEQ) API allows fetching and subscribing to air quality data streams available in various diya network nodes.

-When the IEQ API is to be used, an IEQ singleton should be instantiated with ```d1(selector).IEQ()```.
+When the IEQ API is to be used, an IEQ singleton should be instantiated with the ```d1(selector).IEQ()``` call.
 This singleton is the handler to perform the different requests to the diya-node server.

-A client can subscribe once or several times to different data channels with ```watch()```.
+A client can subscribe once or several times to different data channels with the ```IEQ.watch``` method.
 The subscription can be parameterized to select the time range.
-Depending on the time range, data will be averaged on different time unit :
+Depending on the time range, data will be averaged on different time units :
 - minute: raw data
 - hour: data averaged by minutes
 - day: data averaged by hours